 Skip Nav Skip to Search

-In addition to HB 3239 and HB 1577, Bird led the push to get HB 3098, the Aerospace Development Act of 2008, passed and signed into law.
-This measure transferred two key aerospace programs to the Aeronautics Commission: the Center for Aerospace Supplier Quality and the Oklahoma Aerospace Institute.
-Both programs are critical in the state’s efforts to create more aerospace-related jobs and provide a credentialed work force for Oklahoma’s aerospace industry.
-He also convinced legislators to pass HB 2501, which amended the Aircraft Dealers Protection Act.
-HB 2501 removed barriers to aviation manufacturers entering into dealership and service center agreements with Oklahoma aviation businesses.
-Bird was also instrumental in getting HB 2919, the Aircraft Pilot and Passenger Protection Act, passed and signed into law in 2010.
-This law protects the lives of those who use the state’s public-use airports and military bases by regulating the construction of incompatible structures near those facilities.
+In addition to HB 3239 and HB 1577, Director Bird led the push to get HB 3098, the Aerospace Development Act of 2008, passed by state lawmakers and signed into law.
+This measure transferred two key aerospace programs to the Aeronautics Commission: the Center for Aerospace and Defense Supplier Quality and the Oklahoma Aerospace Institute.
+The creation of both programs was critical in the state’s efforts to create more aerospace-related jobs and provide a credentialed work force for Oklahoma’s aerospace industry.
+He also convinced legislators to pass HB 2501 that amended the Aircraft Dealers Protection Act and removed barriers for aviation manufacturers entering into dealership and service center agreements with Oklahoma aviation businesses.

-In 2010, Bird served as chair for the National Association of State Aviation Officials (NASAO), the first Oklahoman to hold that post in the 79-year history of the association, and was recently selected to serve as regional director for NASAO's Southwest Region.
-He served on Gov. Mary Fallin’s Aerospace Transition Working Group, and is an active member of the Governor’s Council for Workforce and Economic Development and the University of Oklahoma's aviation advisory board.
-He was recently named to the board of directors for the newly formed Defense Industry Alliance.
+In 2010, Director Bird served as chair for the National Association of State Aviation Officials (NASAO), the first Oklahoman to hold that post in the 84-year history of the association, and formerly served as regional director for NASAO's Southwest Region.
+He served on Gov. Mary Fallin’s Aerospace Transition Working Group and the Governor’s Council for Workforce and Economic Development as well as the University of Oklahoma's aviation advisory board.

 Bird earned his juris doctorate and bachelor’s degree from The University of Tulsa.